the1abel/wdd330/todoApp/README.md

 Also, `List#renderEditableList()` (`List.js` lines 94-350, including functions nested to limit scope) generates all elements and attributes programmatically, instead of writing HTML as a string for the browser to parse (via `Element#innerHTML`), which results in better performance (albeit irrelevant for most client devices).

 ## Note:
-This class and assignment focus on front end web development.
-As such, this utilizes `localStorage` as the "database".
+This assignment is focused on front end web development.
+As such, this app utilizes `localStorage` as the "database".
 Meanwhile, the `Model.js` ES6 module is designed and implemented in such a way that the methods could easily be refactored to reach out to a back end web service with 6 simple endpoints (validateUniqueUserName, registerNewUser, logInUser, logOutUser, readAllLists, saveAllLists).
+NoSQL would be ideal for these transactions.